-With the world now being a three-time center economy in the Financial Services Business, it is increasingly common for Employees to be transferred from one time zone to another as circumstances require.
+With the world now being a three-time center economy in the Financial Services zone to another as circumstances require.
 From the Employer's perspective a relocation clause is therefore advisable and, if an Employee does not want to move, then a no relocation clause would be in the Employee's best interest.